Vision IAS penalty: CCPA fines ed-tech firm ₹11 lakh for misleading ads about student performance in UPSC exams | Company Business News

-Vision IAS penalty: The Central Consumer Protection Authority (CCPA) has imposed a ₹11 lakh fine on the ed-tech company Vision IAS for misleading advertisements about its student performance in the UPSC exams, reported the news agency PTI on 25 December 2025.
+Vision IAS penalty: The Central Consumer Protection Authority (CCPA) has imposed a ₹11 lakh fine on the ed-tech company Vision IAS for misleading advertisements about its students' performance in the UPSC exams, reported news agency PTI on 25 December 2025.

 The authority found that the civil services exam coaching institute reportedly concealed information about which courses the successful candidates had actually enrolled in, creating a false impression that exam toppers had taken its expensive foundation courses.

-According to the news report, Vision IAS's penalty is the first case for the company where the authority has imposed a fine for a repeat offence under the consumer protection laws of India.
+According to the news report, Vision IAS's penalty is the first case where the authority has imposed a fine for a repeat offence under the consumer protection laws of India.

 “This is the first case of penalty on the second offence,” CCPA Chief Commissioner and Consumer Affairs Secretary Nidhi Khare told the news agency.
 “Despite regulatory intervention and caution, the institute continued to make similar claims in its subsequent advertisements, demonstrating a lack of due diligence and regulatory compliance.”

-Vision IAS or AjayVision Education Pvt Ltd's advertisement claimed that its students were in “7 in Top 10 & 79 in Top 100 selections in CSE 2023” and “39 in Top 50 selections in CSE 2022.”
+Vision IAS or AjayVision Education Pvt Ltd advertised that its students were in “7 in Top 10 & 79 in Top 100 selections in CSE 2023” and “39 in Top 50 selections in CSE 2022.”

 The agency report also highlighted that the coaching institute featured photographs, names and ranks of successful candidates.